feerglas/fcc-nft-marketplace-frontend-moralis/README.md

-Frontend using moralis api's to integrate the nft marketplace smartcontract
+Frontend using moralis api's to integrate the nft marketplace smartcontract.